 This is where the prefab homes from Vancouver Island-based Aux Box are proving useful.
 Launched in 2018, the British Columbia company was created to deliver beautiful, well-crafted extra room right to your backyard (or spare plot of land) while avoiding the horrors associated with construction or home-renovation.

-Similar to prefab company Drop Structures, think of their first two models, the 106 and 146, as temperature controlled extra-space for you to fill with whatever you may need-an extra guest room, perhaps a mini backyard bar, a playroom for the kids or one of their more popular uses, an at-home office with a 10-yard commute delivered (or craned in) where you desire.
+Each Aux Box model is named by its square footage and designed with planning policy in mind—while dependent on where you live in North America, the original 106 and 146 models are small enough to avoid permitting altogether.
+Similar to prefab company Drop Structures, think of their first two models as temperature controlled extra-space for you to fill with whatever you may need-extra living space, perhaps a mini yoga studio, a playroom for the kids or one of their more popular uses, an at-home office with a 10-yard commute delivered (or craned in) where you desire.
 Both models can be hooked up to an electricity source for light, heat, and AC if needed.

 Although customizable, the Aux Box is designed to eliminate almost all distractions from it’s simple-looking structure.
 A typical model features metal siding, an interior made of interlocking prefinished pine planks and at least one wall made up of almost floor to ceiling glass.
 Details have been carefully considered too-little things like well concealed downspouts, durable metal flashing, and an exterior electrical panel make for big differences when it comes to life-span and functionality.